 - getting rid of stale air from the lungs

-Pursed lip breathing can be particularly beneficial as part of a
+Pursed lip breathing can be particularly beneficial

 Pulmonary rehabilitation can help improve a person’s quality of life.
 As well as helping with breathing, it may reduce stress and make it easier for a person to exercise or socialize.